 - A new SSD (SATA or NVMe)

-- Free cloning software (e.g. Macrium Reflect, EaseUS Todo)
+- Free cloning software (for example, Macrium Reflect, EaseUS Todo Backup)

 - Precision screwdriver set

-- USB stick or external drive for backup
+- USB stick or external drive for backing up important files

-Be sure to check your laptop’s specifications to confirm which SSD type (SATA, M.2, or NVMe) is compatible.
+Before you buy, check your laptop or desktop specifications to confirm which SSD type (2.5-inch SATA, M.2 SATA, or NVMe) is compatible with your machine.

 Install the Cloning Software

-- Macrium Reflect Free – Reliable, trusted, and simple UI (English only).
+- Macrium Reflect Free – Reliable, widely used, and offers a simple interface (English only).

-▶ Official site here - EaseUS Todo Backup Free – Japanese and English versions available.
-Beginner-friendly.
+▶ Official site here - EaseUS Todo Backup Free – Available in both Japanese and English.
+Beginner-friendly with a guided cloning wizard.

 ▶ Official site here